MathieuMarauri/auditdata/README.md

 Percenttiles are computed for numeric variables.
 For categorical variables a frequency table of the unique values is returned.

 An excel report is rendered using the [__openxlsx__](https://cran.r-project.org/web/packages/openxlsx/openxlsx.pdf "Title") package.
-The styles are defined within the function, To modify the styles, edit the function and manually change it.
+The styles are defined within the function, to modify the styles, edit the function and manually change it.

 Use `?qualityCheck` to see the documentation of the function.